svigstol/svigstol/README.md

 ### Books I'm Reading
 - [*Learn Python 3 The Hard Way*](https://learnpythonthehardway.org/) by Zed Shaw
 - [*Blood, Sweat, and Pixels: The Triumphant, Turbulent Stories Behind How Video Games Are Made*](https://www.amazon.com/Blood-Sweat-Pixels-Triumphant-Turbulent/dp/0062651234) by Jason Schreier
-- [*The Gold Mine: A Novel of Lean Turnaround*](https://www.lean.org/Bookstore/ProductDetails.cfm?SelectedProductId=127) by Freddy and Michael Ballé